 It’s busy, noisy and there's often a queue at Tuck Shop in Northbridge, but all of this is worth dealing with to get a taste of the bacon bruschetta, which layers fresh tomatoes, goats cheese, avocado chunks and basil leaves on sourdough.
 The salmon version comes a close second, but honestly, whatever you order will shine.

 Where: 112-124 Oxford St, Leederville

 Hearty breakfasts may not be strictly authentic, but this tapas bar in Leederville keeps its food as Spanish as possible.
 The British chef-owner of Pinchos uses his holidays in Spain as inspiration and serves up value dishes such as torrijas - a Spanish style french toast served with saffron poached pears and honey (as good as it sounds) and a filling bowl of baked beans, black sausage and chorizo.
 There's coffee, or there’s sangria on tap.

 In East Perth, Toast serves up numerous styles of bread, toasted, and much more.
-Choose a topping, or opt for something more substantial such as the avocado, pea and mint smash, or pork belly with pickled cabbage, orange crackle dust, herbs, sliced chili on sourdough.
+Choose a topping, or opt for something more substantial such as the avocado, pea and mint smash, or pork belly with pickled cabbage, orange crackle dust, herbs, sliced chilli on sourdough.
 The menu also features toasties, breakfast bowls and both savoury and sweet crepes.